fiefdx/MyCrypt/README.md

    # MyCrypt.py is a terminal application, MyCryptGUI.py is a GUI application(have a system tray icon) based on Wxpython
    python ./MyCrypt.py or python ./MyCryptGUI.py

+   # run app/Install.sh
+   cd MyCrypt/app
+   sudo ./Install.sh

+   # now you can run it from then applications menu. it under the 'Internet' category
    # open a web browser, recommend firefox or chrome, open page http://localhost:8000
    # you should see the main window
    ```